webplatform/docs/apis/canvas/CanvasRenderingContext2D/arcTo/index.md

 {{Flags}}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Ensures there is a subpath for (x1, y1).
+{{Summary_Section|Check to be sure there's a subpath for (x1, y1).
 Then, the behavior depends on the arguments and the last point in the subpath.
 See Notes.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=x1